onepersonservices/www/README.md

 If you're a freelancer catering to a specific industry, you might come across requests that repeat themselves.
 That's how Tyler Tringas of Storemapper found his success.

-The problems that your freelance clients want solved is a treasure trove of information on which you base micro-SaaS product ideas.
+The problems that your freelance clients want solved is a treasure trove of information on which you base micro-SaaS Services product ideas.
 If you find yourself in this situation, consider yourself lucky!

 ### Scratch your own itch